Code-Institute-Submissions/juliandavid-garcia-MS4-Al-kuhul_AprResub/Readme_files/testing.md

 Users  do not need to be members to buy on this site. they will need to add the information required to get their products but their information will nor be storaged.
 Therefore, everytime this kind of user want to make a purchase they will need to introduce their information.
 **Result:** Test passed

-- a confirmation mail after each purchase
+- A confirmation mail after each purchase
 **Testing**
 Everytime users place an order they will get a confirmation email with all the details of the purchase.
 **Result:** Test passed